short 4c Hairstyles

 The Mohawk or in our case Frohawk is a fun and trendy protective hairstyle for short natural 4c hair that you can rock on any day of the week.

 Simply start by picking out your hair into a nice fro with as much volume as you can achieve.
-Then use a hard bristle brush to smooth your hairline back and start pinning your sides down with bobby pins.

 For more security apply the bobby pins in an X-formation, meaning one across the other.
 Here is a detailed tutorial, check out this video at 3:20 min.